brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 ## The failure scenario

-We will study the following failure scenario: we will break both north-bound links from router spine-1-1.
+We will study the following failure scenario: we will break both north-bound links from node spine-1-1.
 This causes pod-1 to become completely disconnected from plane-1.

-When any leaf router in pod-1 (i.e. leaf-1-1, leaf-1-2, or leaf-1-3) wants to send any traffic
+When any leaf node in pod-1 (i.e. leaf-1-1, leaf-1-2, or leaf-1-3) wants to send any traffic
 to any other pod (i.e. pod-2 or pod-3) it cannot send the traffic via plane-1 and hence also not via spine-1-1.
 Instead, the traffic must go via plane-2 (and hence spine-1-2) or via plane-3 (and hence spine-1-3).